CloudStationTeam/docs/source/deployment.md

     cd ~
     git clone https://github.com/CloudStationTeam/cloud_station_deployment.git
     bash ~/cloud_station_deployment/setup_server.sh
     ```
+    This deploys an instance of the CloudStation web server based on the latest commit.
+Note that the latest commit may be developmental.
+For a more stable version, you can run setup_server.sh with a flag to indicate a certain release tag, e.g. `bash ~/cloud_station_deployment/setup_server.sh --tag=v2.0`.
+    * You can see the list of releases [here](https://github.com/CloudStationTeam/cloud_station_web./releases).
+The tag for the release is indicated by the text following the tag icon to the left of the release icon, e.g. v2.0 or v1.0.
-    The script does the following：
+    * setup_server.sh does the following：
       1. Update Ubuntu
       2. Install NGINX and docker
       3. Clone cloud_station_web source code
-      4. Set up Python virtual environment (install dependencies)
+      4. Set up a Python virtual environment (install dependencies)
 5. Modify cloud_station_web/webgms/settings.py
     * Add EC2 IP address/DNS to ALLOWED_HOST
       * DNS example: "ec2-xx-xx-xxx-xxx.us-west-1.compute.amazonaws.com" (it should be a string, please do not forget the quotation marks)